interfaces-to/interfaces-to/README.md

 from openai import OpenAI
 client = OpenAI()

-# 3️⃣ set a message and add your favourite tools
+# 3️⃣ add your favourite tools and set a message
 agent = into.Agent().add_tools(['Slack','OpenAI']).add_messages("What was the last thing said in each slack channel?
 Write a 5 line poem to summarise and share it in an appropriate channel")

-# 4️⃣ start the agent loop
+# 4️⃣ start the agent loop, with an OpenAI completion
 while agent:

-  # 5️⃣ create a completion as normal, and run your tools! 🪄
   agent.completion = client.chat.completions.create(
     model="gpt-4o",
     messages=agent.messages,